CS126SP20/final-project-ptelag2/README.md

     Three databases are setup for each of the three difficulties to ensure that the current player's score from one difficulty is being compared against the scores from the same difficulty.

+## How to Build

+1. Download the latest version of Cinder
+2. Extract the compressed file into a new folder (~/cinder)
+3. Open ~/cinder and build libcinder
+4. Create a new folder in ~/cinder to hold projects (~/cinder/projects)
+5. Create a new folder in ~/cinder/projects to hold this application (~/cinder/projects/escape_the_ceiling)
+6. Clone this repository into that folder

+####MacOS

+There may be an error=13, Permission denied if running on MacOS.
+In this case, go to edit configurations, then executable, the select other, then ~/projects/escape_the_ceiling/cmake-build-debug/Debug/cinder-myapp/cinder-myapp.app Then rerun the program.

 ## Gameplay

 ![image of welcome screen](assets/WelcomeScreenImage.png)